SpektraSystems/Microsoft-Cloud-Workshop/container-and-devops/README.md

  curl -L -o FabMedical.tgz https://github.com/Microsoft/MCW-Containers-and-DevOps/blob/master/Hands-on%20lab/FabMedical.tar.gz?raw=true

 * **Users can connect to the Linux VM using SSH Client or RDP client** and execute the commands from either SSH Client or Terminal inside Linux VM as mentioned in  [Connect to Build Agent Linux VM](https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/container-and-devops/README.md#connect-to-build-agent-linux-vm) section
+* Use **ODL-devops-containers-XXXXX-01** for deploying any resources to Azure
+* For [Exercise 1 -> Task 7](https://github.com/Microsoft/MCW-Containers-and-DevOps/blob/master/Hands-on%20lab/HOL%20step-by-step%20-%20Containers%20and%20DevOps.md#task-7-push-images-to-azure-container-registry) -> Step 13, attendees can use the Service Principal details provided in the Lab Details Page

 # Help and Support